alexbevi/alexbevi.github.com/source/_posts/2014-10-07-gallery-tag-for-octopress.markdown

 I ended up forking the gist in order to implement a Gallery tag for Jekyll/Octopress that could work with the [Galleria](http://galleria.io/) jQuery plugin.

-Now I can build a gallery from my extra screenshots by simply adding:
+Now I can build a gallery from my extra screenshots by simply adding

 {% raw %}
 ```
 {% galleria %}